HomeArticlesGuideUS Tax Filing Guide 2026

 Extended filing deadline October 15, 2026

-Self-employed filers must pay both income tax and self-employment tax.
-The Self-Employment Tax Calculator computes the 15.3% SE tax on net self-employment income and the deductible half.
-Self-employed individuals with irregular income should review the Payroll Tax Calculator to cross-check employee versus employer contributions if they operate an S corporation and pay themselves a salary.
+Self-employed filers owe both income tax and self-employment tax.
+The Self-Employment Tax Calculator computes the 15.3% SE tax on net self-employment income along with the deductible half.
+If you operate an S corporation and pay yourself a salary, check the Payroll Tax Calculator too, to cross-check employee versus employer contributions.

 Key Terms

-• AMT — Alternative Minimum Tax, a parallel computation that disallows certain deductions to ensure a minimum tax payment from high-income filers.
+• AMT: Alternative Minimum Tax, a parallel computation that disallows certain deductions to guarantee a minimum tax payment from high-income filers.

-• Taxable Income — Adjusted gross income minus the standard or itemised deduction; the amount to which tax brackets are applied.
+• Taxable Income: Adjusted gross income minus the standard or itemized deduction; the amount the tax brackets apply to.

 Frequently Asked Questions